j1a0m0e4sNTU/Classification-on-FashionMNIST/README.md

 # Classification on FashionMNIST
-Using deep learning methods to classify FashionMNIST dataset
+Implementation of deep learning methods to classify FashionMNIST dataset

 ## Introduction
 This is a small project where I implement deep learning method on classification on FashionMNIST dataset.
 The codes is wirtten in PyTorch.